IMG_1509-M

 Camp Kahuna Day Camps: When you drop your child off for a summer day camp, please meet our Staff in the parking lot and check your child into camp.
 Parents should drop their kids off at the drop-off zone and leave camp immediately.
 We want to keep the traffic moving and avoid large gatherings.

-DROP OFF AND PICK-UP: If you purchased the Before and After-care option – 8:00 a.m. drop off and 5:00 pm pickup.
-All other campers can arrive between 8:20 am and 9:00 am.
+DROP-OFF AND PICK-UP: If you purchased the Before and After-care option, drop-off is at 8:00 a.m., and pickup is at 5:00 p.m.
+All other campers can arrive between 8:20 a.m. and 9:00 a.m.

-If you know you will be late; please call our lead Staff Connor – at 289-208-1547 to make arrangements.
+If you know you will be late, please call our lead Staff Connor – at 289-208-1547 to make arrangements.

 Camp Kahuna Full-Week Sleepaway Camps:

-Drop-off for the half-week is between 9:00 am and 9:30 am.
+Drop-off for the half-week is between 9:00 a.m. and 9:30 a.m.
 Pick-up is between 2:00 pm and 4:00 pm.

-Drop off for the full week August Camp Kahuna is on Sunday at 12:30 pm for families whose name starts with the letters A to K and at 1:15 pm for families whose name starts with the letters L to Z. Pick up on Friday is anytime between 1:00 pm and 4:00 pm.
+Drop off for the full-week August Camp Kahuna is on Sunday at 12:30 pm for families whose name starts with the letters A to K and at 1:15 pm for families whose name starts with the letters L to Z. Pick up on Friday is anytime between 1:00 pm and 4:00 pm.